 John W. Carr Hall Building

-The John W. Carr Hall building is also used to house the College of Education and Human Services' Department of Community Leadership and Human Services.
+The John W. Carr Hall building is also used to house the College of Education and Human Services' Department of Criminal Justice and Social Work.
 Programs offered here include criminal justice and social work.
-To learn more, please visit the department's web pages.
+To learn more, please visit the Department's web pages.

 History of the Building